Skip to main content

 Pay Attention to Them

 By asking about your loved one’s life and recovery, you show that you are present and care about what is happening with them.
 These conversations can help to build or rebuild your closeness and connections.
-Through time and consistency the bond of trust will develop strength.
+Over time and with consistency, the bond of trust will grow stronger.

-Keep in mind too much attention or questioning can end up coming across as smothering or intrusive.
-It’s ok to ask your loved one from time to time if your inquiries are welcome or not.
+Keep in mind that too much attention or questioning can come across as smothering or intrusive.
+It’s okay to ask your loved one from time to time whether your inquiries are welcome.

 Don’t Judge Others

 Please don’t use negative labels to describe someone in recovery.
-Calling someone in recovery an “drug addict” or “alcoholic” can cause them to feel inadequate or be humiliating.
-Try to avoid these types of labels and just treat them as you would anyone one else.
+Calling someone in recovery a “drug addict” or “alcoholic” can cause them to feel inadequate or be humiliating.
+Try to avoid these types of labels and treat them as you would anyone else.
 Remember, they are people first, and therefore should not be defined by their illness.

 People in treatment and recovery have often dealt with a lot of shame and guilt in the past, and hearing judgmental words may trigger them to feel bad about themselves.
 Remember that recovery takes time, and any growth is progress.
 No matter how slow their progress, they are still moving forward.
-Self-judgement is often high with people in recovery, so when other’s are judgement of them it can be overwhelming.
-This is hurtful and destabilizing to their self-esteem which can directly affect their recovery.
+Self-judgement is often high with people in recovery, so when others are judging them, it can be overwhelming.
+This is hurtful and destabilizing to their self-esteem, which can directly affect their recovery.

 Avoid Arguments